Insight

 • PoC (proofs of concept) – demonstrations of specific technical features of the planned app

-The prototype assets can be used to help all project stakeholders – from developers and designers to investors and management – to understand the project.
-This is a great opportunity to share the premise with the target audience to get early feedback before the development cycle.
+The prototype assets can be used to help all project stakeholders (from developers and designers to investors and management) to understand the project.
+This is a critical opportunity to validate assumptions with real users, reducing the risk of building something that looks right on paper but fails in practice.

 Stage #3: Design